Sustainability

 This sacred gathering place provides us with an opportunity to engage in and demonstrate leadership on reconciliation.
 Thank you for your enthusiasm and commitment to join our team on the lands of Treaty 7 territory.

-First Nations Land Acknowledgement
+DEF2026 Land Acknowledgement

 How do your own personal choices at the event affect your impact?